Solid Cash Advance logo

 Visit Solid Cash Advance

-Doctor's Verdict on Solid Cash Advance
+Research Note on Solid Cash Advance

-This product is best for SECU credit union members with stable direct-deposited income who need emergency short-term cash ($100-$500) and want to avoid predatory payday lenders.
+This product is profile signals for SECU credit union members with stable direct-deposited income who need emergency short-term cash ($100-$500) and want to avoid predatory payday lenders.
 The main caveat is that membership is required, loans must be repaid in full on the next pay date (not installments), the APR is variable, and the service is limited to five southeastern states.

 • Borrowers seeking to avoid predatory payday lenders while building forced savings for financial stability